 I think this expectation extends beyond music to anyone who wants to become a professional creative.
 You are essentially treading the line between art and commerce and it can be difficult to find.

 I do not profess to have all the answers.
 I can only speak from my own experience.

 In 2011 I quit my handsomely paid marketing consultancy job to become a professional composer.
-Luckily, years later I am still writing music professionally.
-I say luckily, but there has been an incredible amount of hard work on my part too.
+Luckily, years later I am still writing and producing music professionally.
+I say ‘luckily,’ but there has been an incredible amount of hard work on my part too.

 From my experience it seems that “making it” (in any walk of life) is a combination of the following things: